rahulkumaran/Hack-In-The-North/README.md

 This bot can be used by doctors as a way to analyse depression and can suggest possible treatments too.<br><br>

-The bot can be one's best friend as you can share whatever you want here.<br>
+The bot can be one's best friend as you can share whatever you want here<br>

 Here we're using Rasa.ai for the nlp part.
 We've also created a messenger bot for proper analysis of data.<br><br>
 Currently, we'll be suggesting 3 different treatments:<br>